 “Doubting Thomas,” as he almost always is described, occupies a unique place in the line-up of disciples.
 He’s the one who wouldn’t believe that Jesus had risen, wouldn’t believe second-hand reports from eye witnesses, until he saw Jesus himself, until he saw the wounds in his hands, feet and side.
 Thomas was always brought to our attention in Sunday School as someone not to be like; indeed, Jesus’ put down of Thomas after Thomas finally believes—“Blessed are those who have not seen and yet have come to believe”—provides us two thousand years later with something to be proud of.
 We, not having seen, are the blessed ones while Thomas (the loser) gets in by the skin of his teeth.

 But there is another way to read this, a way in which Thomas turns out not to be a spiritual weakling, but rather to be a model of how to approach the spiritual life.
+One way is to follow a wide array of reading formats, which can be done by tarot and other physic readers.

 Of course it’s helpful to remember that the other disciples — well at least the men, the women figured it out immediately — didn’t believe either, that is until Jesus appeared to them himself.
 But as we’ve talked about in other conversations, doubt and uncertainty are central threads to our humanity and play a fundamental role in belief.
 And we’re reminded, the opposite of faith isn’t doubt, but certainty.
 In short, unfounded claims of certainty undermine faith.
 Perhaps it’s better to remain uncertain and in doubt, always seeking for the real glimmers of light, rather than to settle for a cheap knock-off or a counterfeit.